Informed Bayesian survival analysis: Bayesian Survival Analysis

 \subsubsection{Bayesian Model-Averaged Estimation}

-To apply BMA to Bayesian estimation, we rely on models assuming the presence of the treatment effect from competing parametric families ($H_{1, d}$).
+To use BMA for estimation, we rely on models assuming the presence of the treatment effect from competing parametric families ($H_{1, d}$).
 We aim to obtain a posterior distribution of the treatment effect (assuming the treatment effect exists) that takes the uncertainty about the competing parametric families into account.
+Here, we limit ourselves to models that share an AFT parameterization and quantify the treatment effect as accelerated failure.
+The AF has the same interpretation in all parametric families, which allows us to directly combine the treatment effect estimates across all models into a single pooled estimate.
+In general, we could add models with different parameterizations, such as PH models which quantify the treatment effect as hazard ratio.
+In this case, we would pool the different measures of the treatment effect separately (and determine the posterior probabilities of each parameterization), however, we could still obtain survival and hazard functions pooled across all models.

 We start by specifying prior model probabilities for each model and expanding Equation~\ref{eq:total_probability} to accommodate models of all parametric families assuming presence of the treatment effect,